benhg/JULIA-Take-2/README.md

 ### Bowtie Indices

 We created bowtie indices from each of the "lanes" (groups of 11 samples that were created with the same lane of the sequencer), as well as one index of all 22 samples.
-They are in the directories `all_untranslated_transcriptomes_index_lane_1`, `all_untranslated_transcriptomes_index_lane_2`, and `all_untranslated_transcriptomes_index`
+They are in the directories `all_untranslated_transcriptomes_index_lane_1`, `all_untranslated_transcriptomes_index_lane_2`, and `all_untranslated_transcriptomes_index`.
+In the `single_sample_indexes` directory, each sample has an index made just from its known transcripts.

 ### Bowtie output directories

-We are collecting the output files for Bowtie runs of lane1 against the lane1 index and lane2 against the lane2 index. the output files are in `/home/labs/binford/lane1_collateral` and `/home/labs/binford/lane2_collateral`, respectively.
+The bowtie output files underneath `single_sample_index/s<0XX>/` contain an index for each sample.
+Each set of reads is run against every sample from the same lane, and the .SAM output files are stored in the same directory as the index.
+For example, the .SAM file for reads from sample 2 run against the index for sample 1 is stored in the directory `/home/labs/binford/single_sample_indexes/s001_index/` with filename `index_001_read_s002.sam`.